 Looking at national interviewee samples, different profiles of interviewees and accordingly different developments through the project can be observed.
-For instance, the young people in the Czech sample were already quite active with their skills or even above-average developed before the project and this resulted in a gain of the awareness of their own abilities after the second interview.
-That the projects helped the participants to re-evaluate their own capabilities, mostly to figure out that they are much more capable than they thought they were before the project, was proven in the third interview.
-The participants from Estonia in contrast are relatively unexperienced during the first interview and all of them feel that the project participation provide them with communication skills, the ability for teamwork, management skills and partly also with fostered intercultural communication skills through increased tolerance and open-mindedness towards people with other religions, cultures or races.
-In the third interview almost all interviewees emphasise their skills, also in respect of leadership, which they developed further since the second interview, due to both, the E+/YiA project and other influences.
+For instance, the young people in the Czech sample were already quite active with their skills or even developed above-average before the project and this resulted in a gain of the awareness of their own abilities during the second interview.
+That the projects helped the participants to re-evaluate their own capabilities, mostly to figure out that they are much more capable of than they thought they were before the project, was confirmed in the third interview.
+In contrast, the participants from Estonia are relatively unexperienced during the first interview and all of them feel that the project participation provided them with communication skills, the ability for teamwork, management skills and partly also with fostered intercultural communication skills through increased tolerance and open-mindedness towards people with other religions, cultures or races.
+In the third interview, almost all interviewees emphasise their skills, also in respect of leadership, which they developed further since the second interview due to both, the E+/YiA project and other influences.